Locating and Editing Factual Associations in GPT: Method Implementation Details

 \subsection{[GPT-2 XL only] \efk (KE)}

 \citet{decao-ke} learn an LSTM sequence model that uses gradient information to predict rank-1 weight changes to $G$.
 Because the official code does not edit GPT-2, we use \citet{mend}'s re-implementation in their study.
-To improve chances of fair comparison, we evaluate on both that model (KE) \textit{and} one we custom-train on a 10,000-size training set within \cfd (KE-CF).
-Hyperparameters for training were adopted from the given default configuration.
+To encourage fair comparison on both zsRE and \cfd tasks, we additionally train KE-zsRE and KE-CF models on size-10,000 subsets of the respective training sets.
+Hyperparameters for training are adopted from the given default configuration.
 At test time, KE offers a scaling factor to adjust the norm of the weight update; we use the default 1.0.